Finding all stable matchings with assignment constraints: The iterated deletion of unattractive alternatives (IDUA)

 \begin{definition} Given a matching digraph $D(P)$, we define $\reduce\big(D(P)\big)$ as the subdigraph of $D(P)$ with the following vertices (and any arcs incident on them) deleted. \begin{enumerate}[label=(\roman*)] \item If no arc in $A_{\Firms}$ leaves $(\worker{}, \firm{}) \in V(D(P))$ then delete all vertices $(\worker{}, \firm{i})$ such that $(\worker{}, \firm{i}) (\worker{}, \firm{}) \in A_{\Workers}$. \item If no arc in $A_{\Workers}$ leaves $(\worker{}, \firm{}) \in V(D(P))$ then delete all vertices $(\worker{i}, \firm{})$ such that $(\worker{i}, \firm{}) (\worker{}, \firm{}) \in A_{\Firms}$. \end{enumerate} \end{definition}

-Consider part \ref{item:reduce1} of Definition~\ref{def:reduce}.
-This states that if worker $\worker{}$ is the favourite worker of firm $\firm{}$ then there cannot be a stable matching in which $\worker{}$ is paired with a firm that $\worker{}$ prefers less than $\firm{}$.
-The reason is that $(\worker{}, \firm{})$ would be a blocking pair against any such matching (since $\worker{}$ would propose a joint deviation and $\firm{}$ would certainly accept).
-Therefore all firms below $\firm{}$ in $\worker{}$'s preference list can be removed from consideration by $\worker{}$.
-Such firms are {\it unattractive} to $\worker{}$.
-The firms that $\worker{}$ deemed unattractive reciprocate by removing $\worker{}$ from their preference lists.
-Part \ref{item:reduce2} of Definition \ref{def:reduce} is an analogous conditions for firms.

-The operation described in Definition~\ref{def:reduce} reduces the size of the matching digraph leaving behind a new smaller matching digraph. {Note that there may exist vertices that are not removed by applying $\reduce$ to $D(P)$, but which will} be removed when applying $\reduce$ to $\reduce\big(D(P)\big)$.\footnote{This has parallels with how deleting dominated strategies in strategic games can render some originally undominated strategies dominated.
-See the discussion in Section 2 of \cite{GutinNeary:2023:GEB}.} Repeated application of $\reduce$ to $D(P)$ defines the following iterative procedure.
+The operation described in Definition~\ref{def:reduce} reduces the size of the matching digraph leaving behind a new smaller one.
+We note that deleting a vertex does not simply remove a pair, it deletes all matchings that contain that pair so the number of candidate solutions is shrunk.
+An important observation is that there may exist vertices that are not removed by applying $\reduce$ to $D(P)$, but which will be removed when applying $\reduce$ to $\reduce\big(D(P)\big)$.
+Formally, repeated application of $\reduce$ to $D(P)$ defines the following iterative procedure.

 \begin{definition}[The iterated deletion of unattractive alternatives (IDUA)] Given an instance of the matching problem, $P$, and its associated matching digraph, $D(P) = \big(V, A_{\Workers} \cup A_{\Firms}\big)$, define $D^{0} = D(P)$, and for each $k \geq 1$, define $D^{k} = \reduce(D^{k-1})$.
 Finally, define the {\em normal form of} $P$, $D^{*}(P)$, as $D^{k}$ with minimum $k$ such that $D^{k} = \reduce(D^{k}),$ i.e., no further reductions will take place for such $D^{k}.$ \end{definition}